(1900 Times Atlas of the World)

 The fortress and Agios Georgios

 In 2001 an earthquake caused a landslide which crushed a section of the fortress.
-The monastery of Agios Georgios, although damaged, was spared and now it hangs on the rock as if it is stuck into it.
+The monastery of Agios Georgios, although damaged, was spared and now it hangs on the rock as if it were stuck into it.

 The main gate